 So, what’s next?

-Last week BBC One ran a documentary on the Bangladesh factory disaster in 2013, one that could have been avoided with just a touch of responsibility.
+Last week BBC One ran a documentary on the Bangladesh factory disaster in 2013, one that could have been avoided with just a fraction more responsibility and consideration.
 With thousands of factory workers killed and survivors exhausted both physically and mentally, the documentary turned to mention and briefly criticise the consumer-centric nature of our society today.
 (The documentary is available here on BBC iPlayer if you want to have a watch.)

-Spending money for the sake of spending or for the sake of sharing is unhealthy.
 It’s unhealthy to revolve an inherent part of your life (i.e. the money you worked hard for) on frivolous and gratuitous sharing.
 I never want my readers – you guys – to feel like you “have” to spend money to create content.
 It’s hard to voice how I feel about the subject but I genuinely feel that any content and posts that I write about things that I’ve bought is just a bonus.
-I never buy a dress with the sole intention of sharing it on here in the same way that I don’t buy five eyeliners to compare.
+I never buy a dress with the sole intention of sharing it on here in the same way that I don’t buy 5 eyeliners just so I can compare them.
 Make your life and interests and belongings and shiny-new-things work for your blog, not the other way round.